 Sodium does not include pantry salt; for reference, ⅛ teaspoon kosher salt per serving averages 240mg (10% DV).
 Not a significant source of trans fat.
 Packed in a facility that handles all major food allergens* and gluten. *Milk, Eggs, Fish, Crustacean Shellfish, Tree Nuts, Peanuts, Wheat, Soybeans.

 Start the potatoes and tomatoes

-- Scrub the potatoes; cut the potatoes in half lengthwise, then in half crosswise.
+- Scrub the potatoes.
+Cut the potatoes in half lengthwise; cut any larger potatoes in half crosswise.

 - Cut the tomatoes in half.

 In a large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add the potatoes, season with salt and pepper, and cook, stirring occasionally, until starting to brown, 4 to 6 minutes.
 Stir in the tomatoes, lightly crushing them with the back of a wooden spoon, and season with salt and pepper.
 Cook, stirring occasionally, until the potatoes start to soften and the tomatoes begin to release their juices, 2 to 3 minutes.
 Meanwhile, prepare the remaining ingredients.